Holly Wilson – Marquette Author of The Hundred Steps

 Wilson was honored in 1965 by attending a dinner for Michigan Artists and Writers hosted by Governor Romney.
 In 1967, she received the University of Michigan Sesquicentennial Award for her contributions to children’s literature.
 By 1970, she was an assistant professor of English at Ferris State in Big Rapids, Michigan.
 Her last book, Double Heritage, was published in 1971.

-Her husband’s career as a psychiatrist would result in Holly Wilson living in Kansas, Pennsylvania, and New York as well as Traverse City, Michigan, but she always remained close to Marquette as did her children.
-Her daughter, Dr. Mary Helen Martin and her husband Willard Martin, would return to Marquette to live in the family home.
+Her husband’s career as a psychiatrist would result in Holly Wilson living in Kansas, Pennsylvania, and New York as well as Traverse City, Michigan, but she always remained close to Marquette until her death in 1980.
+Her children also stayed connected to Marquette, and her daughter, Dr. Mary Helen Martin, and her husband, Willard Martin, would return to Marquette to live in the family home.
 Dr. Martin served as the Director of Mental Health at Marquette General Hospital for over thirty years.
 She died in 2009.